PrestaShop/prestashop.github.io/news/_posts/releases/2020-09-24-prestashop-1-7-6-8-maintenance-release.md

 [Download PrestaShop 1.7.6.8 now!](https://www.prestashop.com/en/download){: .btn .btn-lg .btn-success}
 {: .text-center}

-Since version 1.7.6.8 is a "patch" update to version 1.7.6.7, upgrading from any 1.7.6 version will be easy: features will work better, and modules & themes which worked fine on 1.7.6.x will work just as well with 1.7.6.7.
+Since version 1.7.6.8 is a "patch" update to version 1.7.6.7, upgrading from any 1.7.6 version will be easy: features will work better, and modules & themes which worked fine on 1.7.6.x will work the same with 1.7.6.8.
 Upgrades from a standard 1.7.x version should work just as well.